International Assets Investment Management LLC Makes New $204,000 Investment in Illinois Tool Works Inc. (NYSE:ITW)

-International Assets Investment Management LLC acquired a new position in Illinois Tool Works Inc. (NYSE:ITW) in the third quarter, according to its most recent disclosure with the Securities and Exchange Commission.
-The institutional investor acquired 1,056 shares of the industrial products company’s stock, valued at approximately $204,000.
+International Assets Investment Management LLC purchased a new position in Illinois Tool Works Inc. (NYSE:ITW) during the third quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm purchased 1,056 shares of the industrial products company’s stock, valued at approximately $204,000.

-A number of other institutional investors and hedge funds also recently added to or reduced their stakes in the business.
-Rosenberg Matthew Hamilton purchased a new stake in shares of Illinois Tool Works during the 2nd quarter valued at approximately $27,000.
-Coastal Capital Group Inc. purchased a new stake in shares of Illinois Tool Works during the 3rd quarter valued at approximately $28,000.
-Old North State Trust LLC purchased a new stake in shares of Illinois Tool Works during the 3rd quarter valued at approximately $37,000.
-Evolution Wealth Advisors LLC lifted its stake in shares of Illinois Tool Works by 166.2% during the 3rd quarter.
-Evolution Wealth Advisors LLC now owns 189 shares of the industrial products company’s stock valued at $37,000 after buying an additional 118 shares in the last quarter.
-Finally, Watson Rebecca purchased a new stake in shares of Illinois Tool Works during the 2nd quarter valued at approximately $43,000.
-Hedge funds and other institutional investors own 78.12% of the company’s stock.
+Other institutional investors have also recently made changes to their positions in the company.
+Chronos Wealth Management LLC lifted its stake in Illinois Tool Works by 3.6% in the third quarter.
+Chronos Wealth Management LLC now owns 16,034 shares of the industrial products company’s stock worth $3,098,000 after acquiring an additional 554 shares during the period.
+Nisa Investment Advisors LLC increased its holdings in Illinois Tool Works by 5.4% in the 3rd quarter.
+Nisa Investment Advisors LLC now owns 174,292 shares of the industrial products company’s stock worth $33,675,000 after buying an additional 8,955 shares during the period.
+Harel Insurance Investments & Financial Services Ltd. acquired a new position in Illinois Tool Works in the 3rd quarter worth approximately $165,000.
+Albert D Mason Inc. increased its holdings in Illinois Tool Works by 1.3% in the 3rd quarter.
+Albert D Mason Inc. now owns 4,271 shares of the industrial products company’s stock worth $825,000 after buying an additional 53 shares during the period.
+Finally, Asset Dedication LLC increased its holdings in Illinois Tool Works by 67.7% in the 3rd quarter.
+Asset Dedication LLC now owns 4,989 shares of the industrial products company’s stock worth $966,000 after buying an additional 2,014 shares during the period.
+78.12% of the stock is currently owned by institutional investors and hedge funds.

 ITW stock opened at $206.70 on Friday.
 The business has a 50 day moving average price of $197.59 and a 200 day moving average price of $179.92.
 The stock has a market cap of $65.35 billion, a price-to-earnings ratio of 30.35, a PEG ratio of 6.27 and a beta of 1.15.
 Illinois Tool Works Inc. has a fifty-two week low of $115.94 and a fifty-two week high of $208.08.
 The company has a quick ratio of 2.18, a current ratio of 2.75 and a debt-to-equity ratio of 3.29.